How Should Skinny Guys Train to Build Muscle?

 At the other end of the spectrum, there’s this idea that strength is everything.
 This is a much more compelling argument, especially since it’s mostly correct.
 However, the Devil is the details.

-When I started searching for bulking information online, I kept running into programs like Starting Strength, StrongLifts, Reverse Pyramid Training, nSuns, 5/3/1, and GreySkull LP.
-If you haven’t heard of them, they’re strength training programs that seem to be advertised to everyone, regardless of their goals.
-The idea is that if you want to build muscle, just get stronger at the big compound movements, and the muscle size will eventually follow.
+When I started searching for bulking information online, I kept running into programs like Max/Size, Starting Strength, StrongLifts 5×5, Reverse Pyramid Training, nSuns, 5/3/1, and GreySkull LP.
+These are strength training programs that seem to be advertised to everyone, regardless of their goals.
+The idea is that if you want to build muscle, just get stronger at the big compound movements, and the muscle size will follow.

 Strength training is great in a few different ways:

 - It’s focused on the big compound lifts.
 Most strength training programs are built around the squat, bench press, and deadlift, which are fantastic lifts for building muscle.
 They stimulate hundreds of muscles at once, loading them up with a tremendous amount of mechanical tension.

 - It uses free weights.
 Strength training is usually done with a barbell, which does a great job of building up stabilizer muscles, bone density, and tendon and ligament strength.
 Furthermore, the strength that you build will be totally versatile.

 - Progressive overload is always front and centre.
 They always keep the focus on gradually lifting more and more weight.